-If a subject receives 1 of the following, the Investigator must notify the Medical Monitor immediately.
-The Medical Monitor will determine with the Sponsor if the subject may continue to receive investigational product, however, the subject would be considered a non-responder.
+If a subject receives 1 of the following, the Investigator must notify the PRA Medical Monitor immediately.
+The PRA Medical Monitor will determine with the Sponsor if the subject may continue to receive investigational product.
+Details on handling the analysis of data from subjects who may use restricted medications are described in the SAP.

-- (a) Sulfasalazine - (b) Danazol - (c) Dapsone - (d) Azathioprine $\geq 200 \text{ mg/day}$ or at a daily dose greater than that at Week 0 (Day 1) - (e) Mycophenolate mofetil >2.0 g/day or mycophenolic acid >1.44 g/day or at a daily dose greater than that at Week 0 (Day 1) - (f) Oral, SC, or intramuscular methotrexate >25 mg/week or at a daily dose greater than that at Week 0 (Day 1) - (g) Mizoribine >150 mg/day or at a daily dose greater than that at Week 0 (Day 1) - (h) Any change in route of administration of oral, SC, or intramuscular methotrexate - (i) Intravenous corticosteroids >40 mg/day but ≤ 1 gm/day methylprednisolone or equivalent - (j) Intramuscular corticosteroids >80 mg/day methylprednisolone or equivalent - (k) Subcutaneous or intramuscular corticosteroid precursors - (l) Treatment with OCS >40 mg/day prednisone or equivalent - (m) Treatment with OCS above Day 1 dose for a dosing period >14 days

-- (n) Corticosteroids with a long biologic half-life (eg, dexamethasone, betamethasone) - (o) Other immunosuppressants including but not limited to calcineurin inhibitors (eg, cyclosporine, tacrolimus [including topical]) or leflunomide.

-Note: Cyclosporine eye drops are acceptable for use in the study.
+- (a) Sulfasalazine - (b) Danazol - (c) Dapsone - (d) Azathioprine >200 mg/day or at a daily dose greater than that at Week 0 (Day 1) - (e) Mycophenolate mofetil >2.0 g/day or mycophenolic acid >1.44 g/day or at a daily dose greater than that at Week 0 (Day 1) - (f) Oral, SC, or intramuscular methotrexate >25 mg/week or at a daily dose greater than that at Week 0 (Day 1) - (g) Mizoribine >150 mg/day or at a daily dose greater than that at Week 0 (Day 1) - (h) Any change in route of administration of oral, SC, or intramuscular methotrexate - (i) Intravenous corticosteroids >40 mg/day but ≤1 gm/day methylprednisolone or equivalent - (j) Intramuscular corticosteroids >80 mg/day methylprednisolone or equivalent - (k) Subcutaneous or intramuscular corticosteroid precursors - (l) Treatment with OCS >40 mg/day prednisone or equivalent - (m) Treatment with OCS above Day 1 dose for a dosing period >14 days - (n) Corticosteroids with a long biologic half-life (eg, dexamethasone, betamethasone) - (o) Other immunosuppressants including but not limited to calcineurin inhibitors (eg, cyclosporine, tacrolimus [including topical]) or leflunomide. - Note: Cyclosporine eye drops are acceptable for use in the study.